 Definition :

-A Demand Notice is a formal written communication issued by a creditor, lender, or business to a debtor, requesting payment of an outstanding amount within a specified timeframe.
-It serves as an official intimation that a payment is overdue and acts as a preliminary step before initiating legal proceedings or stricter recovery measures.
+A Demand Notice is a formal written communication issued by a creditor, lender, or business to a debtor requesting payment of an outstanding amount within a specified timeframe.
+It serves as an official intimation that a payment is overdue.
+It also acts as a preliminary step before initiating legal proceedings or stricter recovery measures.

 Key Characteristics: